-As we are a non-profit organisation, we're not paying ~$100 for a Microsoft Windows Certificate for software that doesn't get revenue.
+As I am an individual, I am not paying ~$100 for a Microsoft Windows Certificate for software that doesn't get revenue.

-This statement is untrue as our applications are incapable of logging keystrokes.
-If you want to check if our applications contain malware, you can do so by heading over to either the Hub or Vivian pages and viewing the VirusTotal results.
+This statement is untrue as my applications are incapable of logging keystrokes.
+If you want to check if my applications contain malware, you can do so by heading over to either the Hub or Vivian pages and viewing the VirusTotal results.

 This is so it fits on displays 1024x768 and above as well as phones, tablets and handhelds.

-- Asus Republic of Gamers Crosshair V Formula Z Motherboard
+- Motherboard: Asus Republic of Gamers Crosshair V Formula Z Motherboard

-- 1 TB Western Digital Blue Hard Disk
+- Hard Disk: 1 TB Western Digital Blue Hard Disk

-We record games in 1080p at 30 frames per second (FPS) using FRAPS or Camtasia Studio Recorder.
-For consoles, we use Pinnacle's Dazzle which is outputted to a computer.
+We record games in 1080p at 60 frames per second (FPS) using OBS or Camtasia Studio Recorder.
+For consoles, I use Pinnacle's Dazzle which is outputted to a computer.

 Voice audio is recorded using the Focusrite Scarlett Solo 2nd Gen XLR Condenser microphone which is routed into the Focusrite Scarlett Solo 2nd Gen Interface for crisp, clear voice audio.